Katherine Elizabeth Fleming: Greece

+Other Honors

-In 2016, the government of Greece recognized her contributions to Greek culture by granting her honorary Greek citizenship.
+In 2015, the government of Greece recognized Fleming's contributions to Greek culture by granting her Greek citizenship.
+The University of Macedonia, Neapolis University Paphos Cyprus, Ionian University and the Universitatea Creştina Dimitrie Cantemire have also extended her honorary doctorates.

-In 2017, the University of Macedonia (Thessaloniki) awarded her an honorary doctorate in recognition of outstanding scholarship and contributions to the study of Greek history.

-In 2018, Ionian University (Corfu) awarded her an honorary doctorate in recognition of outstanding contributions to Greece and the study of Greece.

-In 2019, Fleming was named to the French Légion d'Honneur.

 In 2021, Fleming was elected Fellow of the American Academy of Arts and Sciences.

-In 2022, the government of Greece decorated her as a Commander in the Order of Beneficence, in recognition of her contributions to Greek culture and her contributions to Arts & Letters.

 Published works

 Books

-Fleming's first book, The Muslim Bonaparte: Diplomacy & Orientalism in Ali Pasha's Greece (Princeton, 1999), was not widely reviewed in the US at the time of its publication, but has gone on to be a standard of doctoral reading lists in cultural history and in the history of southeastern Europe, and has been translated into Albanian, Greek, Italian, and Turkish.
-In Greece, the Greek edition was widely reviewed and received coverage in the popular press.
+Fleming's first book, The Muslim Bonaparte: Diplomacy & Orientalism in Ali Pasha's Greece (Princeton, 1999), is a standard of doctoral reading lists in cultural history and the history of southeastern Europe, and has been translated into Albanian, Greek, Italian, and Turkish.
+The Greek edition was widely reviewed and covered in the popular press.